john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Querying Data

-Pandas allows you to query a DataFrame, much like you might query a database.
+Pandas allows you to query a `DataFrame`, much like you might query a database.
 Below are some basic queries.

 #### Null Data